yerim-kim/slave2algorithm/week7/README.md

 ### p5.js learning this week
 ![wiggle](https://user-images.githubusercontent.com/68723268/96751855-708da100-1419-11eb-965e-6224176e0e3b.JPG)

 We continued our journey into p5.js coding where this time we played around with a more complex function'constructor' to make wiggly and random fonts on the screen when we click our mouse keys.
+Between the randomly spawned letters we can see some of boxes unidentified letters.
+I utilised Avenir my favourit san serif font of all time.